 Penwith · TR19

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and Wesleyan chapels and chapel conversions.
+Pendeen sits in Penwith, and that geography ends up in the drawings — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward modern AONB-sensitive replacements and Wesleyan chapels and chapel conversions.

 Our process